A NGĀI TAHU-HELMED WAKA COMMENCING A PIONEERING JOURNEY INTO THE BLUE ECONOMY

 whiore’s focus

-We will be at the forefront of efforts to preserve and enhance those environments, supporting iwi initiatives to remove invasive seaweed species, while selectively and carefully harvesting native species in a sustainable and ecologically sound way.
+Whiore are at the forefront of efforts to preserve and enhance those environments, supporting iwi initiatives to remove invasive seaweed species, while selectively and carefully harvesting native species in a sustainable and ecologically sound way.

-We will utilize these materials to develop innovative culinary products, alternatives for petro-chemical based fertilisers to support regenerative farming, and novel dietary supplements that enhance well-being and support healthy ageing.
+Utilizing these materials to develop innovative culinary products, alternatives for petro-chemical based fertilisers to support regenerative farming, and novel dietary supplements that enhance well-being and support healthy ageing.

-We will explore opportunities to develop new low-impact forms of polyculture (multi-species aquaculture) in environmentally suitable areas with the support of mana whenua and local communities.
+Exploring opportunities to develop new low-impact forms of polyculture (multi-species aquaculture) in environmentally suitable areas with the support of mana whenua and local communities.

-We will do all of our mahi in consultation with Ngāi Tahu’s Runaka (marae-based communities), providing opportunities for capability development and ongoing employment to local Ngāi Tahu.
+Whiore do all of our mahi in consultation with Ngāi Tahu’s Runaka (marae-based communities), providing opportunities for capability development and ongoing employment to local Ngāi Tahu.

 our people